rlovell3/password_gen/README.md

 The -s flag is combined with one of three case selections:

 "A":  By default, there are only a few characters allowed in the password generation pool.
-Using the -s "A" setting, one gets nearly all of them.
+Use the -s "A" setting, to add nearly all of them.

 "N": Passing "N" with the -s flag will limit the set of possible characters to uppercase letters, lowercase letters, and the numbers 0-9.